 If you have a complaint or concern about the course or the instructor, please discuss it first with the instructor.
-If you feel you cannot discuss it with the instructor, contact your advisor or Dr. Paul Maiden, Vice Dean and Professor of Academic and Student Affairs, at rmaiden@usc.edu.
-Or, if you are a student of the VAC, contact June Wiley, Director of the Virtual Academic Center, at (213) 821-0901 or june.wiley@usc.edu for further guidance
+If you feel cannot discuss it with the instructor, contact the chair of the Department of Adult Mental Health & Wellness, Suzanne Wenzel, PhD, swenzel@usc.edu.
+If you do not receive a satisfactory response or solution, contact your advisor and/or Associate Dean and MSW Chair Dr. Leslie Wind for further guidance.

 XVIII.
-TIPS FOR MAXIMIZING YOUR LEARNING EXPERIENCE IN THIS COURSE
+TIPS FOR MAXIMIZING YOUR LEARNING EXPERIENCE IN THIS COURSE (OPTIONAL)

-- ✓ Be mindful of getting proper nutrition, exercise, rest and sleep! - ✓ Come to class. - ✓ Complete required readings and assignments before coming to class. - ✓ Before coming to class, review the materials from the previous Unit and the current Unit, and scan the topics to be covered in the next Unit. - ✓ Come to class prepared to ask any questions you might have. - ✓ Participate in class discussions. - ✓ After you leave class, review the materials assigned for that Unit again, along with your notes from that Unit. - ✓ If you don't understand something, ask questions!
+- ✓ Be mindful of getting proper nutrition, exercise, rest and sleep! - ✓ Come to class - ✓ Complete required readings and assignments BEFORE coming to class. - ✓ BEFORE coming to class, review the materials from the previous Unit AND the current Unit, AND scan the topics to be covered in the next Unit. - ✓ Come to class prepared to ask any questions you might have. - ✓ Participate in class discussions. - ✓ AFTER you leave class, review the materials assigned for that Unit again, along with your notes from that Unit. - ✓ If you don't understand something, ask questions!
 Ask questions in class, during office hours, and/or through email! - ✓ Keep up with the assigned readings.